 - They will allow you to make a telephone call in order to call family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, if not you you will be given a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, if not you will be given a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell your story so other people can learn from your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that might help other people to get through jail intake?

 Click here to tell your story

 When you finally post bail, you will get released from jail.
 Getting discharged will take between 15 minutes to quite a few hours.
 Or, simply, the quicker you post bail, the sooner you will get discharged.
 Also, it might depend on whether you’ve got a bond amount or if a magistrate still needs to figure out your bail amount.
 For minor charges, you will be booked and then released on your recognizance without having to pay bail.
 When you have served out your jail sentence and know the release date, you should expect to get released in the morning.

 for your arrest, or if you must start a jail sentence, you really should follow the rules and turn yourself in.
 If you have a warrant, go down to the jail processing area, and tell them that you think there may be an outstanding warrant for your arrest.
 They will check to see if you have a warrant, and if they verify that you have one, you will be taken into jail custody.
 If you are reporting to serve out your sentence, report to the jail on the date and time that the sentence order states.
 Be sure that you are not late.
 Be sure to only bring required items when you turn yourself in, for example a driver’s license or even your ID, any prescription medication you might take, along with your doctor’s prescription, as well as a sentencing order.